wa1tnr/ard-disc-wiki-tnr-sandbox/basicsOfProgramming.md-sbx.md

 nothing, but simply `execute` (or 'run') if `called` (almost always, from inside another `function`).

+*`setup()` does just what it sounds like&mdash;it sets up your program's starting conditions.

+Pragmatically, `setup()` executes only once during the entire time your program is running&mdash;pretty much 'just after' power was applied to your board.

+*See the discussion on `main()` for a bit more context.*

 #### void loop()

 [Table of Contents](#toc-arduino-ide "Table Of Contents")